 The app syncs all your work, so that anything you do in Lightroom for mobile shows up in Lightroom Classic.

 Mobile devices are not color calibrated, so serious editing should be done in Lightroom Classic.
 But you can try some things out, and it’s a great option to have if you’re away from home, or relaxing in your living room and don’t want to go up to your main computer and turn it on.

 5. Backup photos in Lightroom for mobile

 The app’s ideal for backing up your photos when you’re away from home.
 Strictly speaking you don’t need the mobile app, you just need a device with enough storage space.
 For example, I have a 128GB iPad and with the Lightning to SD Card adapter I can import photos from my camera’s memory cards into my iPad.
-As long as I don’t exceed the storage capacity of the device it gives me the freedom to travel without taking my laptop.
+You can also buy flash drives designed to work with the iPad using a lightning cable.
 Even better, many Android devices use removable Micro SD cards that you can use for backups.

-But with Lightroom for mobile you can view those photos, arrange them into Collections and assign flags.
-It means you don’t have to wait until you get home to start organizing and sorting the photos you took while away.
+But with Lightroom for mobile you can view those photos, arrange them into Collections, assign flags or star ratings and develop photos.
+It means you don’t have to wait until you get home to start organizing and developing the photos you took while away.

 6. Import photos taken on your mobile phone

 You can set Lightroom for mobile to automatically import photos taken with your mobile phone (including Raw DNG files with iOS and Android devices).
 When wi-fi is available the mobile app uploads the photos to Adobe’s servers.
 Lightroom Classic automatically downloads those photos and saves them on your main computer’s hard drive when this machine is online.

 The only downside of this is that it imports every photo from your phone or tablet into Lightroom Classic, which means you could end up with photos that you don’t want in there, like screenshots or photos saved from apps like Whatsapp.